Home | Diet and Nutrition Care Manuals | Diet and Nutrition Care Manual: A Comprehensive Nutrition Care Guide – 2024 Course

 Liz Friedrich, MPH, RD, CSG, LDN, FAND, NWCC is a registered dietitian and president of Friedrich Nutrition Consulting in Salisbury, NC.
 The company provides a variety of nutrition consulting services with a focus on gerontological nutrition.

 Liz is Board Certified as a Specialist in Gerontological Nutrition and is Nutrition Wound Care Certified.
 She has authored and co-authored numerous articles in journals and magazines and textbook chapters and has served as an evidence analyst for the Academy of Nutrition and Dietetics (Academy) Evidence Analysis Library.
 She is an accomplished speaker on topics related to both older adults and wound healing.
-Liz has held numerous national and state positions for the Academy, Nutrition Entrepreneurs Dietetic Practice Group, and the North Carolina Academy of Nutrition and Dietetics.
+Liz has held numerous national and state positions for the Academy, Nutrition Entrepreneurs Dietetic Practice Group and the North Carolina Academy of Nutrition and Dietetics.
 She is the recipient of two NCDA awards, the Recognized Young Dietitian of the Year and the Member of the Year.

 Reviewers/Contributors: